 There are some factors that may increase your risk of developing colorectal cancer:

 Some factors that increase your risk of getting colorectal cancer are unavoidable.
 Getting older is one of them.
-Your chances of developing the cancer increase after you reach the age of 50.
+Your chances of developing this cancer increase after you reach the age of 50.
 Some other unavoidable risk factors are:

 - a prior history of colon polyps